Should Christians Use Online Dating Apps?

 Due to the convenience of having a match-making app on your phone, the concept of finding a partner becomes like a daily job which could cause impatience, anxiety and a quick desire to fulfill lustful passions.

-So the fact that dating apps can register more than 1.6 billion swipes per day is an indication that dating apps have become the daily norm in many people’s lives.
+So the fact that dating apps can register millions or even billions of swipes per day is an indication that usage of dating apps have become the daily norm and culture in many people’s lives.

 4. Dating apps eliminate organic and genuine relationships